NickDubelman/flask-svelte-chat/README.md

 flask run

 # from another terminal...
-cd client && yarn dev # or npm instead of yarn if you prefer
+cd client && yarn dev # or npm instead of yarn, if you prefer
 ```